HydroModPy/HydroModPy/docs/source/user_guide/data/index.rst

    * - See every supported family and provider
      - :doc:`provider-matrix`
      - Decide between public APIs, local files, synthetic forcing, and constants.
-   * - Read one page per data family and source
+   * - Read one page per data family
-     - :doc:`families/index`
+     - See `Data families`_ below
-     - Inspect the operational contract, examples, checks, and source-specific pages for each data type.
+     - Inspect the operational contract, examples, checks, and source-specific sections for each data type.
    * - Connect pages with generated figures
      - :doc:`runs-and-figures`
      - Use the lightest run that explains the data: local file checks,